regiluze/fake-account-api-client/README.md

 - The rest of the resource methods and List filter feature.
 - Timeout: Add init client method with timeout parameter to create a http client setting this parameter.
-- Retry logic
+- Retry logic.
-- Authentication
+- Authentication.
+- Use env variables to set the base URL value.